Accreditation for laboratory medicine facilities

 DAP ISO 15189 accreditation scheme

-- provide a high volume of testing for patients in BC, or
+- that provide a high volume of testing for patients in BC, or

 - whose scope of accreditation consists of high-complexity diagnostic services.